 13. Pair white walls with dark floor tiles

 A dark floor paired with ivory white walls and ceilings helps to create the illusion of a bigger space.
 The stark contrast between the two tones helps to set them further apart, like an optical illusion.
-This flooring and paint pairing also helps you to create an effortlessly modern monochrome feel.
+This hallway flooring idea paired with the white paint also helps to create an effortlessly modern monochrome feel.

 Is it ok to paint a hallway white?

-It is more than ok to paint a hallway white, it’s a brilliant idea – for all the reasons we’ve explored above.
+It is more than ok to paint a hallway white.
+In fact, it’s a brilliant idea for all the reasons we’ve explored above.
 The only thing you have to be sure of when painting hallways white is that you choose a suitable paint finish.

 Look for a durable paint that can withstand possible scuffs and knocks, as a high traffic area with people coming and going it’s likely to be the worst place for this to occur.

 Is white a good colour for hallway?

 White is a good colour for a hallway to keep the space light, bright and welcoming.
 With so many depths of white, it doesn’t have to feel like a cold soulless space – look for off-white tones to add warmth.
 Farrow & Ball are the masters of providing a white that’s not ‘white’ – take for example Strong White, that feels more light grey in tone, but does the job of a neutral white.